 Employment benefits for dependent family members

-Find out if you’re eligible and how to apply to get career and educational counseling through VR&E as the dependent family member of a service member or Veteran with a service-connected disability.
+Find out if you’re eligible and how to apply to get career and educational counseling through Veteran Readiness and Employment (VR&E) as the dependent family member of a service member or Veteran with a service-connected disability.

-Can I get Educational and Career Counseling services provided by VR&E (also called Chapter 36)?
+Am I eligible for Educational and Career Counseling services provided by VR&E (also called Chapter 36)?

 You may be eligible for Educational and Career Counseling if you meet both of the requirements listed below.